pinguuiin/Clash-Royale-Repo/README.md

 # Clash Royale Meta Pipeline

 A game data pipeline that ingests real **Clash Royale** battle data at scale through the official API and processes it in a Databricks lakehouse to study the game's *meta* — which cards concentrate and win, and how fresh and complete the datasets are.
+The report layer currently focuses on Trophy Ladder mode, with room to extend to other modes.

 Built on **Databricks Free Edition** with **PySpark** and **Delta Lake**, following a bronze → silver → gold medallion design, with data quality baked in as a complement of the silver layer rather than an afterthought.